LexWills/Edutils/README.md

 # Language

 Everything is written in CSharp (C#), some code specifically developed for [Unity](https://unity3d.com/).
 However, every concept is heavily documented and explains, allowing you to transpose the logic/formulas used into any language.

+# Disclaimer

+This is not an officially supported Google product.
+It a free educational resource developed by me: [lwills@google.com](mailto:lwills@google.com).